erjok/tasks/sojern/version-util/README.md

 # Util

-This is a simple utils library.
+A simple utils library.
 It provides `VersionComparer` class to compare two versions of a software.

 ## VersionComparer Class